davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'MAIN_UNIT'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Related Data**: The code first checks if there is a related value in the 'lkp_Unit' table for the current row.
-Specifically, it looks for the 'Unit' field in that related table.
+1. **Check for Related Data**: The code uses the `RELATED` function to look up a value from another table called `lkp_Unit`.
+Specifically, it tries to find the value in the column `Unit` that is related to the current row of the table where this calculated column is being created.

+2. **Handle Missing Data**: The `ISBLANK` function checks if the value retrieved from the `lkp_Unit[Unit]` column is blank (i.e., there is no related unit found).

+3. **Return Values Based on the Check**:
-2. **Handle Missing Data**: If the related 'Unit' value is blank (meaning there is no corresponding entry in the 'lkp_Unit' table), the code will return the text "Unknown".
-This is a way to handle situations where the expected data is missing, ensuring that the result is clear and understandable.
+   - If the value is blank (meaning there is no related unit), the code returns the string "Unknown".
+This indicates that the system could not find a corresponding unit for that particular row.

-3. **Return the Unit Name**: If there is a valid related 'Unit' value (i.e., it is not blank), the code will return that value.
-This means that the calculated column will show the actual unit name associated with the current row.
+   - If the value is not blank (meaning a related unit was found), it returns the actual unit name from the `lkp_Unit[Unit]` column.

 ### Summary:
-In summary, this DAX expression is designed to populate the 'MAIN_UNIT' column with either the name of the unit from the related table or "Unknown" if no unit is found.
-This helps maintain clarity in the data by ensuring that every row has a meaningful value, even when some data might be missing.
+In summary, this DAX expression is designed to populate the 'MAIN_UNIT' column with the name of a unit from a related table.
+If no unit is found, it will label that entry as "Unknown".
+This helps ensure that every row has a clear indication of its unit, either by showing the actual unit name or by marking it as unknown when no unit is available.

 **`MonthNumber`** (`string`)

-- **Description:** The 'MonthNumber' column (string) in the 'vw_Timesheet' table represents the numerical designation of the month (e.g., "01" for January, "02" for February) associated with each timesheet entry, facilitating time-based analysis and reporting.
+- **Description:** The 'MonthNumber' column (string) in the 'vw_Timesheet' table represents the numerical designation of the month (e.g., "01" for January, "02" for February) to facilitate time-based reporting and analysis of timesheet data.
 - **DAX Expression:**
 ```dax
 MONTH([TimesheetDate])